Photos and Video From the Night

 IJPC is thrilled to host John Dear, an internationally known activist, speaker, and author for Pursuing Peace in Cincinnati: Nonviolent Cincinnati Launch.
-We also will honor 2 local peacemakers with the IJPC Margaret Fuller Peace Award and the inaugural IJPC Bob Maxwell Peace Builder Award.
+We also will honor local activist Don Sherman with the IJPC Margaret Fuller Peace Award and local activist Bonnie Neumeier the inaugural IJPC Bob Maxwell Peace Builder Award.
 We will also highlight some of the recent accomplishments of IJPC, as this event will serve as our annual meeting.
-As a celebration of peace, it will also be in lieu of the World Peace Festival.
+As a celebration of peace, it will be in lieu of the World Peace Festival.

 Pursuing Peace in Cincinnati will launch the Nonviolent Cincinnati initiative.
 With violence, hatred, and oppression so prevalent today, we invite individuals, businesses, organizations, and groups in Greater Cincinnati to imagine a nonviolent alternative, and systematically plan a long term course of action to make that peaceful vision a reality.